 Simplified Method for Estimating Your Tax Liability

 In the simplified method for estimating your tax liability, we’re not preparing a whole tax return.
-Instead, we are doing a whole lot of projection.
+Instead, we are making a whole lot of projection.

-The simplified method is best used if there have been very changes in the amounts and sources of net income of your companies and properties from the prior year.
+The simplified method is best used if there have been very changes in the amounts and sources of your companies’ net income and properties from the prior year.

-In the scenario, you simply look at your prior-year tax return and divide your taxable income by your total tax calculation.
-With this information, you’ll come to your effective or average tax rate across all of the marginal tax brackets.
+In the scenario, you look at your prior-year tax return and divide your taxable income by your total tax calculation.
+With this information, you’ll come to your effective or average tax rate across all marginal tax brackets.

 Next, locate your Total Tax amount.
 This is found on page 2 of Form 1040 on line 16.

 Again, this is the simplified method and is a way to accomplish a quick calculation for budgeting purposes.
 As a note, please consult with your tax accountant for your specific situation.